-Lately, I find myself writing happy, positive posts.
-But to read these happy, sunshiny, life is full of puppy dogs and glitter-type posts might cause one to sheesh me away.
+Lately, I find myself writing happy posts.
+To read these “happy, sunshiny, life is full of puppy dogs and glitter” posts might cause someone going through a hard time to feel a little frustrated.
 Easy for her to say, right?

 At about 8:30 p.m., my index finger hovered over the publish button as I finished proofreading.
 At about 8:32 p.m., my internet completely crapped out.
 To make a long story short, I spent the next two and a half hours in a cycle that went something like: reset router, unplug modem, curse, and repeat.

 You know the definition of insanity, that thing where you do the exact same thing over and over, yet you expect a different result?
 Yeah… Eventually I called the cable company, and they confirmed I was S.O.L. due to an unknown reason.
-Blame it on the rain, accompanied by thunderstorms and lightning?
+Blame it on the rain.

-So I drove to a nearby shopping center, picked up a free retail connection, and posted shortly at 11 p.m.
+So I drove to a nearby shopping center, picked up a free retail connection, and posted my blog.
 This may be the new definition of insanity.
 Why did I do this?
 Because I am absolutely nuts, or because I feel such a commitment to my readers, I want to post at least once a week?
 I’m going with the latter, but you are free to draw your own conclusions.

-I had semi-low expectations, simply because the recipe sounded a bit odd to me, but I was pleasantly surprised.
+Forty-eight hours later, the internet is back up and running, and I’m excited to share another no-bake dessert for this hot summer.
+I’ll admit I had semi-low expectations, simply because the recipe sounded a bit odd to me, but I was pleasantly surprised.
 The frozen coco-coffee bites had just the right amount of sweetness to satisfy my need for an after-dinner sweet.
-And despite their mini-size, I really did not want to eat more than one at a time.
+Despite their mini-size, I really did not want to eat more than one at a time.

-I used the chocolate cookie crumbs leftover from the Chocolate Cherry Cheesecake Budinos rather than graham cracker crumbs.
+I used the chocolate cookie crumbs leftover from the Chocolate Cherry Cheesecake Budinos rather than graham cracker crumbs in my version.
 I almost wish I would have used another two tablespoons, because they really were not noticeable against the toasted coconut and coffee cream cheese filling.
-Just something to keep in mind should you decide to give this recipe a try this summer or when the holidays roll around.
+Just something to keep in mind should you decide to give this recipe a try.
 Enjoy!

 - 4 tablespoons unsalted butter